LATEST ADVICE FROM CORNWALL COUNCIL:

-Below is a breakdown of how each service will be operate within the Government guidelines and Public Health England's advice as of 4th July 2020:
+Below is a breakdown of how each service will operate within the Council following the Government four-step roadmap and Public Health England's advice as of 8th March 2021:

 Saltash Town Council Library Hub & Information Service: